NPriyankaDS/NLP-projects/Langchain/Cuisine_Genius_app/README.md

 2. Discover a Unique Restaurant Name:
 Instantly receive a creative and engaging restaurant name tailored to your chosen cuisine.

-3.Explore the Sample Menu:
+3. Explore the Sample Menu:
 Dive into a carefully curated menu that reflects the essence of the cuisine.
 Use it as inspiration or take it as is – the choice is yours!

-4.Get Inspired and Start Cooking:
+4. Get Inspired and Start Cooking:
 With Cuisine Genius, your journey to restaurant success begins.
 Use the generated ideas as a foundation to bring your culinary dreams to life.

 ## Ready to Get Started?
 Visit https://cuisine-genius.streamlit.app/ Now!